 Conducted research and teaching activities at the Institute of African Studies (later Institute of Developing Countries) of Warsaw University, and at present is teaching Islamic Civilization at Collegium Civitas, a corporate university of social sciences in Warsaw as well as other institutions of higher education.
 He is author of the Polish transcription system of Arabic, Persian, Dari and Pashto; for 15 years worked as an expert (on KSNG and UNGEGN) in the field of cartography and applied toponomastics of the countries of Northern Africa and the Middle East.

 For last 30 years has been commenting on the current political issues of the Muslim World in media (press, radio and television).

 In 1991 he established the Ibn Khaldun Institute in Warsaw, a center for Arabic and Islamic research and cosultation.

-Was editor-in-chief of magazines devoted to Ancient civilizations and also magazines for linguistic education.
-Member of the Polish Oriental Society, founding member of the Polish-Arabic Friendship Association and Servas Poland (branch of Servas International, organization for peace and hospitality).
+Was editor-in-chief of Bertelsmann encyclopedia project, magazines devoted to Ancient civilizations and also magazines for linguistic education.
+Member of the Polish Oriental Society and Polish Onomastic Society, founding member of the Polish-Arabic Friendship Association and Servas Poland (branch of Servas International, organization for peace and hospitality).